jeffreysorgen/golf-club-sensors/implementation.md

 ## Part One: The Accelerometer
+#### _Rewrite this section._
+- Learned that Accelerometer is going to be used, and magnetometer is unnecessary for the project.
+So this will be rewritten.
+Graphic of mag sensor readings should be swapped out for accelerometer readings.
+Push towards understanding what to do with the acc readings.
+Need to identify more specific steps for this project phase.
+Might need to rewrite the following documentation/progress so that it's more accurate.

 **The goal is to "turn on" readings when sensor is oriented with clubhead down to the ground.**
 What instrument determines when to begin doing something?
 The **accelerometer**.